These beautiful birds are under-represented in the backyard world of chickens.

 They are friendly, but not necessarily a lap chicken but will tolerate being picked up.
 They will follow you around if they think you have treats for them.

 I have enjoyed my small flock of ‘Wellies’.
 They are very personable although they are now getting to be ‘old ladies’.

 The area where they ‘fall down’ is the diminished egg production in winter.
 However, if you prefer to let your ladies rest over the winter months, they will serve you well laying steadily for around 3 years.

-They are generally a quiet, steady and dependable bird.
+They are generally quiet, steady, and dependable birds.

 Let us know in the comments section below if you keep any Welsummers…